[note: I’ve been reading the English original]

-The story: British travel writer TM gets a donkey and takes him around the Camino from Southern France through Northern Spain, all the way to Santiago de Compostela.
+The story: in the early 2000s, British travel writer Tim Moore decides to purchase a donkey and take him on a trip along the Camino de Santiago, from Southern France all the way to Santiago de Compostela.
+Before this, he has no experience whatsoever with the handling of donkeys.

 Tim Moore – humorous all the way

 This book is both funny and truthful.
-TM doesn’t miss a chance to crack a joke, and he often finds the right words.
-In fact, I liked the following observation so much that I even wrote it out:
+Much like fellow British writers Peter Fleming or Nigel Barley, Moore rarely ever misses the chance to crack a joke, and he often finds the right words.
+In fact, I liked the following observation so much that I wrote it out:

 “Hell is other people, said Jean-Paul Sartre, clearly a man with little experience of solo camping.”

-Well put.
-Another noteworthy thing is that TM actually takes some time to introduce the historical background of the Camino.
+Another noteworthy thing is that Moore actually takes some time to introduce the historical background of the Camino.
 I appreciated that a lot.
-And I found his love story with the donkey very touching, especially in the end.
+And I found his relationship with the donkey quite touching, especially in the end.
 So far so good.

 needs better editing

-But here’s what’s wrong with this book: it is just too long.
-Maybe the editor slept, or he was too much in love with TM’s writing, but I think they should have made the book leaner and more focused.
-It’s not about the total page count (328), but more about the focus.
-Sometimes I noticed that I even felt tempted to skip a few pages.
-All in all, I think that this one had the potential to be great.
+But here’s what’s wrong with this book: it’s too long.
+Maybe the editor was asleep, or he was too much in love with Moore’s jokes, but I think they should have made the book leaner and more focused.
+It’s not about the total page count (328), but more about getting rid of some unnecessary baggage.